adlyZaroui/Event-Lip-Reading/README.md

 [Event Camera]: https://en.wikipedia.org/wiki/Event_camera

 Please note that the data used for this project will not be published in this repository due to ownership rights.
-However, the same dataset can be accessed and downloaded by anyone interested from the following Kaggle link: [Kaggle Dataset](https://www.kaggle.com/competitions/smemi309-final-evaluation-challenge-2022/data).
+However, the same dataset can be publically accessed and downloaded by anyone interested from the following Kaggle link: [Kaggle Dataset](https://www.kaggle.com/competitions/smemi309-final-evaluation-challenge-2022/data).

 <br>